threefoldfoundation/www_tf_cloud/content/home/index.md

 ![Image](./img/3a.png#sm#mx-auto)
 ### Custom Licensing
- Contact us for tailored provisions for your community or organization.
+ Please contact us for tailored provisions for your community or organization.

 <button>[Get License](/signup)</button>